oauthul/getools/README.md

 Generates and Validates e-book codes for Gill Explore accounts (https://www.gillexplore.ie/).

 ## How does this work?
 Generates a random sequence of letters tested for validity and if valid, redeems onto your account.
-This does mean it is basically bruteforcing a code.
+This does mean it is basically bruteforcing a code, which makes validity slow.
 The script grabs your cookie data for Gill Explore automatically and uses it as the authentication to redeem the codes.

 ## Requirements
 You will need Windows 10 or above, Python 3+, the Firefox browser and the browser-cookie3 library.